 The following traits limit which colors you can use for your mhoat's goo:

 This goo trait allows for lighter colors that fall outside of the range for normal mhoat goo colors.
 Any color with a Saturation between 15 and 30 and a Value/Brightness between 80 and 95 falls under Pastel Goo.

 This goo trait allows for darker goo colors that fall outside of the normal range for mhoat goo colors.
 Any color with a Saturation of 100 and a Value/Brightness between 25 and 5 falls under Shade Goo.

-This trait allows mhoat's goo to have colors that range from white to black, which includes shades of grey that lack hints of color.
-Any color that has either a Saturation under 15 or a Value/Brightness under 5, falls under Greyscale Goo.
+This trait allows mhoat's goo to have colors that range from white to black, which includes shades of gray that lack hints of color.
+Any color that has either a Saturation under 15 or a Value/Brightness under 5, falls under grayscale Goo.

 When checking any mhoat goo colors please use HSV/HSB to check, or input your Hexcode into Google, to see if they match the values listed above.